 The 4x earning multipliers for food (dining and groceries) are where the card really shines.
 This is basically a card made for foodies - whether you dine out, order delivery, or buy groceries to cook at home.

 I value Amex MR points at 2cpp which roughly translates to 8% back on my dining and groceries.
-Assuming worst case scenario where points are worth 1cpp ($0.01 per point), and assuming you don't use ANY of the dining credits, you only need to spend $521/month on food (dining out and groceries) to break even.
+However, let us assume base case scenario where points are worth 1cpp ($0.01 per point), and assuming you don't use ANY of the dining credits, you only need to spend $521/month on food (dining out and groceries) to break even.
 I think this is a reasonable amount to spend on food that I think most people will have no trouble coming out ahead.
 If you are fully able to utilize the food credits, you only need to spend $21/month on food to come out ahead!

 Amex Offers ($200+)